 Nature Meets the Classroom

-Bring your students to the Yankauer Preserve, in Berkeley County, or have PVAS bring a program to your classroom!
+Bring your students to one of our four nature preserves or have PVAS bring a program to your classroom!
 Lessons are hands-on, linked to WVCSO’s, and great fun for your students.
 PVAS offers grade-specific programs for classrooms from pre-K-5th grade.
-We also offer custom programs upon request for pre-K-8th grade.
-Check out the list of programs (pdf) and call Ellen Murphy, Program Director, for more information or to book a program at 304-676-8739 or firstname.lastname@example.org.
+We also offer custom programs upon request for any grade.
+School class fees for Title 1 Schools are often covered by community scholarships.
+Insects, Plants v.
+Animals, Animal Adaptations...check out the complete list of programs (pdf) and call Ellen Murphy, Program Specialist, for more information or to book a program at 304-676-8739 or firstname.lastname@example.org.

 PVAS occasionally receives grants to lead trainings for local teachers.
 We can also design a custom program for your team to help increase teachers’ comfort level with teaching outside, using the schoolyard as a classroom, teaching science topics, or integrating environmental education across subject areas.
 Our staff and volunteers are also certified to lead Growing Up Wild, Project Wild, Project Wild Aquatic, and Flying Wild training sessions.
 Contact our Program Director, Ellen Murphy, for more information at 304-676-8739 or firstname.lastname@example.org.